MarHayat/TreeShapeVAE/README.md

 # TreeShapeVAE
 This repository contains the material for the paper: "Deep clustering of bacterial tree images"

+"Trees.zip" contains all the big trees which we extract the subtrees from them.
+The subtrees are named as "bigtree name x" which x is the node that the subtree is rooted at!
+For example "Campylobacter14080.png" is the image of one of the subtrees of Campylobacter which is rooted at node 14080.

 "Clusters.zip" contains the 9 clusters of the images.

 "Plots.R" contains the code for generating the figures 4-8 of the paper.